The Caradon Mining District: high up on Bodmin Moor lies Caradon Hill. This was the setting for one of Cornwall’s typical “Boom and Bust” scenarios.

 Caradon Mining District 16: An image of the rear showing the remains of the boiler house.

-Caradon Mining District 17: The shaft here reached a depth of 100 Fathoms, the Engine House was built in around 1881 when the mine was reopened as part of Marke Valley Consols Mines.
+Caradon Mining District 17: The shaft here reached a final depth of 100 Fathoms.
+The Engine House was built in around 1881 when the mine was reopened as part of Marke Valley Consols Mines.
 The house here contained a secondhand 70″ engine.

 Caradon Mining District 18: Behind the house in the fenced off area to the right in the image was a large open gunnis.

-Caradon Mining District 19: Wheal Jenkin Stamps Engine House, in a sorry state of repair, in the foreground is a buried section of rising main, behind the moor stretches into the Caradon Mining District.
+Caradon Mining District 19: Wheal Jenkin Stamps Engine House, in a sorry state of repair.
+In the foreground is a buried section of rising main, behind the moor stretches into the distance.

-Caradon Mining District 20: A front view of the Stamps Engine House, this drove 40 heads of stamps with extensive dressing floors.
-In the rear Bellingham’s Pumping Engine House can be seen.
+Caradon Mining District 20: A front view of the Stamps Engine House.
+This drove 40 heads of stamps with extensive dressing floors.
+In the rear Bellingham’s Pumping Engine House can be also seen.

 Caradon Mining District 21: The same from the other side, time has not treated it well.
 This for some reason is a favourite Engine House of mine.